 Government information should be published as machine-readable data – not documents.

 The Open, Public, Electronic and Necessary (OPEN) Government Data Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, nonproprietary formats.
 The OPEN Government Data Act builds on President Obama’s May 2013 Open Data Policy.
-It makes the key aspects of the Open Data Policy permanent and mandatory.
+It makes the key aspects of the Open Data Policy permanent and mandatory. on Saturday, December 10, 2016 the Senate Unanimously passed the OPEN Government Data Act (S.2852).

 Section 5 of the OPEN Government Data Act sets an official presumption that “Government data assets made available by an agency shall be published as machine-readable data … in an open format, and … under open licenses.”